Transfer Pricing in Chile

 - Belong to the Large Companies segment, according to criteria established by the IRS.

 - Their parent or controlling entity of the Multinational Group of Companies (GEM) must have filed the Country by Country Report with the Internal Revenue Service or other Tax Administration for the respective tax year.

-- That in said year they have carried out one or more operations with related parties not domiciled in Chile, for amounts exceeding Ch$200,000,000 (two hundred million Chilean pesos).
+- In the year in question, they have carried out one or more operations with related parties not domiciled in Chile, for amounts exceeding Ch$200,000,000 (two hundred million Chilean pesos).

-According to the above-mentioned Resolution, taxpayers who meet any of the following conditions must file the “Informative Affidavit” called Master File by means of Form 1950 and attachment:
+According to the above-mentioned Resolution, taxpayers who meet any of the following conditions must file the “Informative Affidavit” called Master File through Form 1950 and attachment:

-- The entity that integrates or belongs to the GEM, that has residence in Chile for tax purposes, and that has been designated by the parent or controlling entity of such group as the only substitute of the latter for the purpose of submitting the “Country by Country Report” Affidavit in its country of tax residence, in the name of the parent or controlling entity.
+- The entity that integrates or belongs to the GEM, that has a residence in Chile for tax purposes, and that has been designated by the parent or controlling entity of such group as the only substitute of the latter to submit the “Country by Country Report” Affidavit in its country of tax residence, in the name of the parent or controlling entity.